AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Syntax**

-The modifier is a list of one or more expressions separated by `|` symbol, each of which is matched against a domain in a certain way depending on its type (see below).
+The modifier is a list of one or more expressions separated by the `|` symbol, each of which is matched against a domain in a particular way depending on its type (see below).

 ```
  domains = ["~"] entry_0 ["|" ["~"] entry_1 ["|" ["~"]entry_2 ["|" ... ["|" ["~"]entry_N]]]]